openstack/neutron/doc/source/devref/db_layer.rst

 table.
 The model will then be able to access any columns of the 'standardattribute' table and any tables related to it.

+A model that inherits HasStandardAttributes must implement the property 'api_collections', which is a list of API resources that the new object may appear under.
+In most cases, this will only be one (e.g. 'ports' for the Port model).
+This is used by all of the service plugins that add standard attribute fields to determine which API responses need to be populated.

 The introduction of a new standard attribute only requires one column addition to the 'standardattribute' table for one-to-one relationships or a new table for one-to-many or one-to-zero relationships.
 Then all of the models using the